Advice page for our buyers, please read all of it .

 1. Genetics - once we believed that genetics were the only cause of hip issues - how wrong we were.
 Half a century of xraying hips and excluding unsound individuals and we are only a little bit further advanced in the eradication of this terrible disease.
 Genetic factors are only the tip of the iceberg.
 While some dogs are more predisposed to the factors that contribute to hip damage all pups are born with perfect hips.

-4. Desexing - early desexing can contribute to joint problems as it causes growth plates to close later so keep in mind that care needs to be taken until your pup is mature
+4. Desexing - early desexing can contribute to joint problems but has not been found to cause the problems in small, light breeds, that it can in very large breeds, it causes growth plates to close later so still keep this in mind that care needs to be taken until your pup is mature.

 a.
 Desexed dogs are often much heavier than their entire counterparts and often lack the muscle mass, especially in males, you can keep an eye on this.